lorforlinux/docs.beagleboard.io/boards/pocketbeagle2/03-design-and-specifications.rst

 Design and Specifications
 ##########################

-In this chapter, we delve into the intricate design and detailed specifications of the PocketBeagle2, offering a thorough understanding of its hardware architecture.
+In this chapter, we delve into the intricate design and detailed specifications of PocketBeagle 2, offering a thorough understanding of its hardware architecture.
 We begin with a high-level overview, presenting block diagrams that illustrate the main components and their interconnections, including the System on Chip (SoC), power management, memory, connectivity interfaces, and peripheral components.
 These diagrams provide a visual representation of the I2C tree, power distribution, and boot configurations, essential for grasping the board's functionality.

-The chapter then focuses on the heart of the PocketBeagle2, the AM6232 SoC.
+The chapter then focuses on the heart of PocketBeagle 2, the AM6232 SoC.
 We explore its internal architecture, highlighting the dual ARM Cortex-A53 cores, Cortex-M4F core, and various integrated peripherals.
 Detailed figures illustrate the SoC's functional blocks, decoupling capacitors, DDR controller, and power management, emphasizing the importance of each component